Other posts from the On a visit to.. series:

 Blogging is about connecting!
-Well, today I would like to present you lovely Anna from Athens, Greece who is the author behind the blog Aspects of style and with who I’ve had some nice chat about travel.
-I found her blog and I just loved it – with all this amazing pictures and itineraries which she is sharing with her readers.
+Well, today I would like to present to you lovely Anna from Athens, Greece who is the author of the blog Aspects of style and with whom I’ve had some nice chats about travel.
+I found her blog and I just loved it – with all these amazing pictures and itineraries that she is sharing with her readers.
 I’ve never been to Athens, shame I know, and that’s why I asked Anna to take part and write about her hometown so we can be prepared when we plan to pack our backpacks to Greece.
 Have you ever been to Athens, share in the comment section below your tips and tricks, too?
 I will be glad to hear more from you!

-Can we have an OM TRIP to Athens or is it impossible?
+Can we have an om trip to Athens?

-Three things which we absolutely have to take with us to Athens in our luggage?
+Three things which we have to take with us when traveling to Athens?

 Given the fact that you’re going to walk a lot and that it’s (pretty much) always sunny in Athens, make sure you bring a pair of comfortable shoes, sunscreen and of course your camera to take beautiful photos!

-What should we absolutely try when we’re in Athens?
+What should we try when we’re in Athens?

 – Chicken mastichato at Tzitsikas & Mermigkas (it’s a chicken dish with a unique mastiha sauce)

 – Cheese pie (tyropita) from Ariston, a “cult” bakery which operates since 1910

 Of course, if it’s your first time in Athens, I suggest you check out Manas kouzina at Agias Eirinis square for traditional dishes.